Skip to content

 Community Property State

 California is a community property state.
 This means most assets acquired during the marriage are owned equally by both spouses, regardless of whose name is on the title.
 When one spouse dies, the surviving spouse automatically owns their half of community property.
 Only the deceased spouse's half passes through the will or probate.
 This can simplify estate settlement for married couples but may complicate matters if assets were commingled with separate property.
+If you have lost a spouse, see our spouse bereavement guide.

-State-Specific Notes
+California-Specific Notes

 California probate is notoriously slow and expensive, with statutory attorney and executor fees based on estate value.
 Community property passes to the surviving spouse outside of probate.
 Proposition 19 (2021) changed property tax reassessment rules for inherited property, so inherited homes may see a significant tax increase unless it becomes the heir's primary residence.